ichko/forward-model/readme.md

 # Forward model

+Previous notebooks and experiments can be found [here](https://github.com/ichko/differentiable-simulation).

 Experiments and models for my masters thesis on learning environment dynamics from observations.

 ## Notes and tasks